-At a temperature above 32 degrees F, ice starts to melt and becomes a liquid.
+At a temperature above 32 degrees Fahrenheit, ice starts to melt and becomes a liquid.
 It does not necessarily mean that the air temperature has to be above 32 degrees for ice or snow to melt; the sun can still warm the ground and make the ice melt.

-What ice melt is safe for concrete?
+Which type of ice melt is safe for concrete?